- PLAN YOUR VISIT

 Indian rhinos have a prehensile upper lip that is flexible and is used to grasp bunches of grass in a browsing motion or can be tucked out of the way for grazing short grasses.
 Their excellent sense of smell and hearing gives rhinos information about their surroundings and help them detect danger.
 Rhinos have poor vision though, and are extremely near-sighted, making them very dangerous and unpredictable and likely to charge unfamiliar sounds and smells.

-Lifespan is between 30 and 40 years in the wild and up to 47 in captivity.
+Lifespan is between 30 and 40 years in the wild and up to 47 years under human care.

 Indian rhinos range is severely fragmented in Nepal and Northeastern India.
 Rhino habitat includes floodplains near large rivers, swampy and tall grass areas, reed beds, grasslands and wooded meadows.